PAL-V Liberty: Design and development

 In February 2017, PAL-V started its marketing campaign with the public launch of the PAL-V Liberty and announced that they had started selling the first commercial flying car.
 The production model was first publicly shown at the Geneva Motor Show in Switzerland on 6 March 2018.

 PAL-V has 2 different versions, the Liberty Sport and the Liberty Pioneer.
 The Sport edition is the base model.
 The Pioneer edition is the limited edition model.
 This model will be delivered prior to any other version and includes all available options.
 Sport prices were expected to start from €300,000 and the Pioneer edition will be €500,000.

 After delivering 90 Pioneer Editions, PAL-V will start shipping the Sport Edition.
-As of March 2022 the first delivery is expected to be in 2023.
+The projected delivery date has been postponed numerous times, and was first expected in the 2010's.
+As of March 2022 the first delivery was expected to be in 2023.

+As of August 2024, it has been communicated first delivery will occur 'somewhere in 2026'.

 On 9 March, 2020, the company VP, international business development, Carlo Maasbommel, signed a Memorandum of Understanding with the Indian state of Gujarat, to set up a manufacturing and export plant there.
 At the time the company aimed to export PAL-V from India to the US, the Netherlands, the UK, etc. from 2021.

 As of March 2022 the PAL-V Liberty has obtained European Road Admission for road use and agreed the flight certification basis with the European Aviation Safety Agency (EASA).
-PAL-V is now in the final stage of compliance demonstration, before it can be fully certified and production deliveries begun.